 Established players, no matter the industry, find it difficult to change gears after years of smooth coasting down success avenue.
 Many find themselves unable to cope with market disruption and begin to waste money on sub-optimal processes and analytics, then drag along hoping for better days.

-Until now, leading logistics companies relied on the existing supply chain planning and optimization solutions.
+Until now, leading logistics companies relied on the existing supply chain analytics, planning, and optimization solutions.
 These optimization solutions, however, have a big limitation – they take a reactive approach as opposed to a proactive one.
 They can produce a suggestion to optimize the supply chain only after the real-time shipment data gets in the IT systems, leaving little to no time to make significant adjustments to the transport network plan.
 Moreover, these solutions are only affordable to big companies, leaving small players scrambling for any optimization solution.

 Here is where technology startups are digging a niche which is to help established companies transition into offensive mode.
 The action of pivoting, as in basketball, is key to finding a new way and unleashing growth back into the enterprise.
 The competition is intense, but the transportation sector is a big field with plenty of space to encourage healthy competition and innovation.